Thomas-Shephard/io-utils/README.md

 #### Retrieve option from the user

 OptionInput is a class that allows for the retrieval of an option from the user.
+Default options can also be provided to make the input more user-friendly.

 ```csharp
 using IOUtils.Input;